Cycling in the Ariège

 Discover these 3 top Activities and Attractions in the Ariège

 Whether you want to spend some time off the bikes or have family members that are not keen cyclists, there are plenty of things to do around this area.
 Included below are some of our suggestions.

 With its prominent position overlooking the town, Château de Foix is top of the list of places to visit when staying in Foix.
-Built in the 10th century, the castle is now a major tour attraction and houses a museum dedicated to the buildings of the middle ages.
+Constructed in the 10th century, the castle is now a major tourist attraction and houses a museum dedicated to the buildings of the middle ages.
 Tours are run regularly throughout the day.

-This region of the Pyrenees has many hundreds of kilometres of beautiful walking and hiking trails.
-For those days where you want to get off the beaten path and explore off the bike a hike in the mountains is perfect.
+This region of the Pyrenees has many hundreds of kilometers of beautiful walking and hiking trails.
+For those days where you want to get off the beaten path and explore off the bike, a hike in the mountains is perfect.
 From Ax les Thermes the Orlu Natural Reserve is easily accessible.

-People have been travelling to this area to enjoy the many thermal spas for over 750 years.
-You will find options in Ax les Thermes to enjoy a range of treatments and pools where there are 3 different spa centres to visit.
+People have been traveling to this area to enjoy the many thermal spas for over 750 years.
+You will find options in Ax les Thermes to enjoy a range of treatments and pools where there are 3 different spa centers to visit.
 This is a great idea after a hard day on the bike to help those muscles recover.
-We have compiled a list of some of the spas you may wish to visit, click on the name to access their web site.
+We have compiled a list of some of the spas you may wish to visit, click on the name to access their website.

 Les Baines du Couloubrait – Ax les Thermes

 La Residence les Grandes Tetras – Ax les Thermes

 Explore these 4 options for day trips from the Ariège region

 For something a bit different there is also the possibility of a day trip away from the mountains.
 Listed below are some options for you to consider.